City-of-Helsinki/mlops-template/README.md

 1. Document
 2. Seed
-3. Pipeline / orchestrate
+3. Orchestrate (pipeline)
 4. Version

-everything (Data version control is a topic we are still working on).
+everything.
+Orchestration and data version control are still topics we are working on.

 ### 3. Tidy Data & Tools